A Guide to New Zealand Wine Regions

 Here at New Zealand Trails, we think there’s nothing better than relaxing in the sunshine after a beautiful walk or hike and enjoying a delicious picnic lunch while sampling some local wines.
 That’s why we’ve included vineyard and winery stops into our itineraries to complement the day’s activities.
 If you’re something of a connoisseur, you’ll enjoy the chance to chat with producers at the cellar door and if like many of us, you’re more of an enthusiastic novice, then it’s a chance to learn a few things and perhaps find a new favourite to impress your friends back home with.

-A wee bit of history
+A wee bit of New Zealand wine history

 Way back in 1819, the first vines were brought to New Zealand and planted in Northland by Anglican missionary Samuel Marsden.
 From there, it was Scotsman James Busby who went on to become New Zealand’s first recorded winemaker.
 Widely regarded as the father of antipodean viticulture, Busby also established Australia’s very famous Hunter Valley wine region.
 Fast forward to 1851 in the North Island’s Hawkes Bay, where a small group of pioneering French missionaries founded New Zealand’s first winery.
 The aptly named Mission Estate Winery is still open to visitors today and is heralded as our “oldest winery and the birthplace of New Zealand wine”.